Antp1k/pagepass/README.md

 # pagepass
-A tool used to bypass 401/403 pages.
+A tool used to bypass 401/403 domains.